-Fishing mortalities and spawning stock sizes have been evaluated against maximum sustainable yield (MSY) and precautionary approach (PA) reference points, and the status of these stocks has also been assessed relative to safe biological limits, i.e. $F < F{pa}$ and SSB > B{pa} (Figure 8).
-Of the pelagic stocks 25% are fished at or below the F{MSY} target level, while 38% are fished above the target level.
-50% of the pelagic stocks are above MSY $B{trigger}$.
-The status for many of the demersal stocks are unknown, but 18% are fished at or below F{MSY} and 27% above F{MSY} .
-About 27% of the demersal stocks are above MSY $B{trigger}$.
-The status of most elasmobranch stocks is unknown, but one species is fished below the F{MSY} target level.
+Fishing mortalities and spawning-stock sizes have been evaluated against maximum sustainable yield (MSY) and precautionary approach (PA) reference points, and the status of these stocks has also been assessed relative to safe biological limits, i.e. $F < F{pa}$ and SSB $> B{pa}$ (Figure 8).
+Of the 7 pelagic stocks, 5 have an F{MSY} , and 3 are fished at or below the F{MSY} target level while 2 are fished above the target level.
+Four of the five pelagic stocks with an MSY $B{trigger}$ are above MSY $B{trigger}$.
+The largest demersal stocks (cod, haddock, saithe) are all above MSY $B{trigger}$, while cod and haddock are fished slightly above F{pa} .
+The status for many of the other demersal stocks is unknown, as is the status of most elasmobranch stocks is unknown.

-Approximately 22% (5 out of 23) of the total number of stocks are sustainably fished (i.e. D3C1, where $F < F{MSY}$); these account for around 13% of the total landings (Figure 9).
-Around 30% (7 out of 23) of the stocks were assessed to be above MSY $B{trigger}$ (D3C2); these accounted for 92% of the total biomass caught.
+Approximately 27% (6 out of 22) of the total number of stocks are sustainably fished (i.e. D3C1, where $F < F{MSY}$); these account for around 41% of the total landings (Figure 9).
+6 out of 22 of the stocks were assessed to be above MSY B{trigger} (D3C2); these accounted for more than 90% of the total biomass caught.

-ICES Stock Assessment Database, October 2020.
+ICES Stock Assessment Database, November 2021.
 ICES, Copenhagen

-Status summary of Norwegian Sea stocks in 2020 relative to the ICES maximum sustainable yield (MSY) approach and precautionary approach (PA).
+Status summary of Norwegian Sea stocks in 2021 relative to ICES maximum sustainable yield (MSY) approach and precautionary approach (PA).
 Grey represents unknown reference points.
-For the MSY approach: green represents a stock that is either fished below F{MSY} or the stock size is greater than MSY B{trigger}, red represents a stock status that is either fished above F{MSY} or the stock size is lower than MSY B{trigger}.
-For the PA: green represents a stock that is fished at or below F{pa} while the stock size is equal to or greater than B{pa}; orange represents a stock that is either fished between F{pa} and F{lim} or the stock size is between B{lim} and B{pa}; red represents a stock that is fished above F{lim} or the stock size is less than B{lim}.
-Stocks having a fishing mortality below or at F{pa} and a stock size above B{pa} are defined as being inside safe biological limits.
-If this condition is not fulfilled the stock is defined as being outside safe biological limits.
-For stock-specific information, see Tables A1 and A2 in the Annex.
+For the MSY approach: green represents a stock that is either fished below F{MSY} or whose size is greater than MSY B{trigger}; red represents a stock that is either fished above F{MSY} or whose size is lower than MSY B{trigger}.
+For the PA: green represents a stock that is fished at or below F{pa} while its size is equal to or greater than B{pa}; orange represents a stock that is either fished between F{pa} and F{lim} or whose size is between B{lim} and B{pa}; red represents a stock that is fished above F{lim} or whose size is less than B{lim}.
+Stocks with a fishing mortality at or below F{pa} and a size above B{pa} are defined as being inside safe biological limits (SBL).
+If this condition is not fulfilled, the stock is defined as being outside safe biological limits.
+For stock-specific information, see tables A1 and A2 in the Annex.

-ICES Stock Assessment Database, October 2020.
+ICES Stock Assessment Database, November 2021.
 ICES, Copenhagen

-Status summary of Norwegian Sea stocks in 2020 relative to the EU Marine Strategy Framework Directive (MSFD) assessment criteria of the level of pressure of fishing activity (D3C1) and reproductive capacity of the stock (D3C2).
-Green represents the proportion of stocks that are either fished below F{MSY} or the stock size is greater than MSY B{trigger}, for criteria D3C1 and D3C2.
-Red represents the proportion of stocks that are either fished above F{MSY} or the stock size is lower than MSY B{trigger}, for criteria D3C1 and D3C2.
+Figure 9 Status summary of Norwegian Sea stocks in 2021 relative to the EU Marine Strategy Framework Directive (MSFD) assessment criteria of the level of pressure of fishing activity (D3C1) and reproductive capacity of the stock (D3C2).
+Green represents the proportion of stocks that is either fished below F{MSY} or for which the stock size is greater than MSY B{trigger}, for criteria D3C1 and D3C2.
+Red represents the proportion of stocks that is either fished above F{MSY} or for which the stock size is lower than MSY B{trigger}, for criteria D3C1 and D3C2.
 Grey represents the proportion of stocks without MSY reference points.
 For stock-specific information, see Table A1 in the Annex.